Français: Horloge du Monde

 Italiano: Orologio del Mondo

-Daylight saving was introduced in different countries at quite various times.
+The time of day in the time zones is always normal time (wintertime).
+The usage of daylight saving time is in each country, sometimes even within one country, very different.
+It is therefore not included.
+Daylight saving was introduced in different countries at various times.
 The intention was to have longer sunlight in summer in the evening, when people are more active.
-By this electricity should be saved, something that didn't work this good, but the daylight saving was kept up.
+By this electricity should be saved, something that didn't work out, but the daylight saving was kept.